|

 specificity, and palpability of things.
 Throughout this period, writers

-of various kinds sought to close the gap between their report and the thing itself.
+of various kinds sought to close the gap between the word for a thing,

 experiments, without digesting them into any perfect model,” and to